 Forgotten Fasteners – Serious Incidents

-We examine three incidents were fasteners were forgotten during maintenance.
+We examine three incidents where fasteners were forgotten during maintenance.
 It two cases these maintenance errors resulted in parts falling from the aircraft.
-In a third a massive fuel leak occurred.
+In a third, a massive fuel leak occurred.

 Incident 1 – Twin Otter Mission Pod